-The College requires all unmarried students to live on campus.
-The only exceptions to this policy apply to those over the age of 21, married students, students living with blood relatives or students attending school part-time-taking fewer than twelve credit hours.
+San Diego Christian is a residential college and much of the overall college experience takes place in residence life and relationships.
+The College therefore requires all unmarried students 21 and under to live on campus.
+The only exceptions to this policy apply to those students living with blood relatives or attending school part-time-taking fewer than twelve credit hours.
 All other requests to live off-campus must be approved by the Director of Student Life.